Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Neyman-Scott Processes

-This example model generalizes the Thomas process~\citep{Thomas1949}, a Neyman-Scott process in which the locations follow a homogeneous Poisson process on~$\cX$ with constant intensity~$\overline{\latentrate}$, the weights are identical and constant, and the covariances are isotropic.
-The Thomas process is nicely tractable: many second-order statistics can be computed in closed form, allowing for parameter estimation via minimum contrast estimation~\citep{Moller2003, Diggle2013-sg, Tanaka2008}.
-Next we consider a more complex example with marked data points.
+\paragraph{Modeling the locations of trees in a forest} Consider modeling the locations of trees in a forest.
+Trees of the same species may cluster together if they grow from seeds dropped by a shared ancestor.
+Neyman-Scott processes have been used to model this type of spatial point process data~\citep{stoyan2000recent,Wiegand2013-de}.
+Let~$\cX \subset \reals^2$ denote a compact subset of the 2-dimensional plane, like the square shown in \Cref{fig:examples} (left).
+Likewise, let $m_l$, $\theta_l$, and $w_l$ denote the location, covariance, and weight of a cluster of trees, respectively, and assume the impulse responses are scaled Gaussian densities, $w_l \cN(x_l; m_l, \theta_l)$.
+In~\Cref{fig:examples} (left), we set the latent event intensity to be homogenous in space and proportional to a gamma density and inverse Wishart density in the weight and covariance, respectively.

-\begin{example}{Detecting sequences of spikes in neural recordings} With multielectrode arrays, neuroscientists can record the times at which individual neurons fire action potentials, or \textit{spikes}.
+\paragraph{Finding sequences of spikes in neural recordings} With multielectrode arrays, neuroscientists can record the times at which individual neurons fire action potentials, or \textit{spikes}.
 A sequence of spike times from one or more neurons is called a \textit{spike train}.
 We can model a spike train as a collection of tuples~$\{(x_n, y_n)\}_{n=1}^N$ where~$x_n \in \cX = [0,T]$ denotes the time of the~$n$-th spike and~${y_n \in \cY = \{1,\ldots,Y\}}$ denotes the index of the neuron on which it occurred.
-An important problem in neuroscience is detecting sequences of spikes that unfold across multiple neurons and recur many times over the course of a recording~\citep{Abeles2001,Russo2017,Quaglio2018}.
+An important problem in neuroscience is detecting sequences of spikes that unfold across multiple neurons and recur many times over the course of a recording~\citep{Abeles2001,Russo2017}.
+This is an extension of the burst-detection problem in Section~\ref{sec:intro}.

-Consider the following Neyman-Scott process model for sequence detection, as described by~\citet{Williams2020}.
+Consider the following Neyman-Scott process model for sequence detection, as described by~\citet{Williams2020_ppseq}.
 Each sequence corresponds to a latent event, which consists of a time (i.e. location)~$\loc_l \in [0,T]$, weight~$\weight_l \in \reals_+$, and a discrete type (i.e. parameter) $\params_l \in\{1, \ldots, S\}$.
-The hyperparameter $S$ specifies the number of sequence types.
-In the notation of equations~\eqref{eq:latent_rate} and~\eqref{eq:nsp_intensity_1}, we assume,
+The hyperparameter $S$ specifies the number of sequence types, and each neuron may spike with different probability and delay under different sequence types.
+By varying the offsets, a single latent event can induce a sequence of spikes across a set of neurons, and different sequence types can engage different subsets of neurons, as shown in Figure~\ref{fig:examples} (middle).